Updated December 2019

 Largely overlooked in the coming of age genre, A Swedish Love Story is undoubtedly one of the finest explorations of first love on screen.
 Glowing with sincerity and honesty from the first scene to the last.

 American Graffiti (1973)

 Four years before George Lucas became synonymous with the Star Wars trilogy.
 The young director brought us one of the defining coming of age films of the 20th Century.

 Not only launching the film careers of Ron Howard, Harrison Ford, Richard Dreyfuss, Candy Clark and Kathleen Quinlan.
 But also creating a love letter to 50s and 60s youth culture.
 While focussing on the wistful ending of school and emerging realities of adult life.

 Despite some booze, fist fights and fast cars American Graffiti looks tame when compared to many modern films of the same genre.
 However, its ability to reflect a changing American society is unparalleled.
 As a the youth sub culture it depicts was slowly replaced by a harder edged politics, protest and anger.

 Louis Malles 1987 masterpiece is a truly breathtaking exploration of the end of childhood during war.
 With natural and unforced performances that display the innocence of youth and its interface with conflict, destruction and hate.

-Set in Northern Italy during the early 1980’s, Call Me By Your Name is unafraid to show the complexity of feelings, actions and emotions surrounding sexual desire and discovery.
-This is a film that understands the intensity of teenage sexuality and the burning want, jealously and vulnerability of early sex and love.
+Set in Northern Italy during the early 1980’s.
+Call Me By Your Name is unafraid to show the complexity of feelings, actions and emotions surrounding sexual desire and discovery.
+While reflecting the intensity of teenage sexuality and burning want, jealously and vulnerability of early sex and love.